Scotter Cemetery Policy

 3.2 Dimensions & Specification

-No kerbing shall be erected around the grave plot.
+No kerbing shall be erected around the grave plot without permission.

 3.3 Procedures for Memorial Erection

 No headstone or other memorial shall be placed in the cemetery and no additional inscription shall be made on any memorial without the express permission of the Council.
-If the memorial is in respect of the interment of a body in the traditional sections of Scotter Cemetery (Sections A and B), a period of at least 6 months must elapse between the date of interment and the date of erection of the memorial, to allow for soil compaction.
-There is no such restriction in respect of the interment of cremated remains in any part of the cemetery or in respect of the interment of a body in the new part of the cemetery, where a memorial foundation plinth has been installed.
+If the memorial is in respect of the interment of a body in the grass lawned sections of Scotter Cemetery a period of at least 6 months must elapse between the date of interment and the date of erection of the memorial, to allow for soil compaction.
+There is no such restriction in respect of the interment of cremated remains in any part of the cemetery or in respect of the interment of a body in the part of the cemetery, where a memorial foundation plinth has been installed.

 Memorials are only permitted on graves where (in addition to the requirements of section 2.2) a Permit to Erect and Maintain a Memorial has been purchased from the Council (a copy of which is contained as Appendix 1).
 The permit will be granted for a period of 25 years.
 When seeking to purchase the Permit to Erect and Maintain a Memorial, the prospective permit holder (i.e. the owner of the memorial) and the monumental mason must also complete a Memorial Application Form (a copy of which is attached as Appendix 2).
 Amongst the information required on this form is the name and address of the relative of the deceased (or other party) that will be regarded as the owner of the memorial, details of the proposed work and the approximate date that the work will be carried out.

-The new area of the cemetery, which was opened on 19th October 2009, has been designed for memorials to be installed back to back and to be attached to a concrete strip foundation which has already been installed.
+An area has been designed for memorials to be installed back to back and to be attached to a concrete strip foundation which has already been installed.
 The foundation is 900mm wide (for the installation of memorials on two graves), is 200mm in depth and is set c.
 50mm below ground level, the distance to ground level being covered with gravel for aesthetic purposes.
 The specification of the concrete is min 25N incorporating polypropylene fibres.
 Memorials are to be erected within the designated area on the foundation slab for the grave in question and, to facilitate this, the grave number and its maximum width have been etched into the concrete foundation.
 The Council will arrange to remove the top gravel layer to reveal these details and to facilitate the erection of the memorial when the grave is marked for memorial erection.

 To attach the memorial to the foundation, the Council recognises that the memorial mason will need to utilise a power drill and hereby grants permission for such usage, subject to the mason ensuring that his installers are sensitive to the needs of other users of the cemetery at the time of installation.